- Get Involved

-- Fair Representation In Congress
+- The Fair Representation Act

 The U.S. Constitution does not say how states should elect their Members of the House of Representatives, and states used a variety of methods for most of the nation's history.
 However, since 1970, every state has elected only one per district in a winner-take-all election, due to a federal law passed in 1967.
-After nearly half a century of exclusive use of single-winner districts, we need a new standard.
+After half a century of exclusive use of single-winner districts, we need a new standard.

 Elections under the single-winner district system are broken:

 Meaningful elections.
-By electing candidates proportionally from multi-winner districts with at least three seats each, fair representation voting would allow every voter to elect someone from the major party they support.
+By electing candidates from multi-winner districts with at least three seats each, fair representation voting would allow every voter to elect someone from the major party they support.
 And, more of each party's "big tent" would have the opportunity to support - and even elect - a candidate in the general election.

 Accurate Representation.
-Because election results with fair representation voting would be proportional within each district, the skewed outcomes of our current system would be a thing of the past.
+Because election results with ranked choice voting would be proportional within each district, the skewed outcomes of our current system would be a thing of the past.
 Voters that are now shut-out, like Republicans in Massachusetts or Democrats in Oklahoma, would win their fair share of representation.
 In every state, the number of seats earned by each party would align far more closely to their share of the vote.